May 21–May 22, 2026 – POSTER SESSION

 11.

-1Institute of Biophysics, HUN-REN Biological Research Centre, Szeged
+2Institute of Biophysics, HUN-REN BRC Szeged, Szeged

-4Department of Pathophysiology, University of Szeged, Szeged
+3Doctoral School of Multidisciplinary Medical Sciences, University of Szeged, Szeged

 hexagon